Why go vegan and 5 easy steps how to go vegan for beginners

 So, I decided to research this topic on my own.
 I started to do some research and found scientific articles saying our diet can have a significant impact on our health.

 I decided to give it a try.
-After I changed my diet my disc herniation problem went away in a matter of couple weeks without any surgeries.
+After I changed my diet my disc herniation problem started going away in a matter of a couple weeks without any surgeries.

 So, in this post I want to share with you some tips on how to go vegan the right way so you could avoid my mistakes.